BlueBrain/BlueGraph/README.rst

 - `StellarGraph <https://stellargraph.readthedocs.io/en/stable/>`_ (for the representation learning API).

 This repository originated from the Blue Brain effort on building a COVID-19-related knowledge graph from the `CORD-19 <https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge>`_ dataset.
+More details on the co-occurrence analysis of the COVID-19 literature can be found `here <https://github.com/BlueBrain/BlueGraph/tree/master/cord19kg#readme>_`.

 :code:`bluegraph` package